-Do I need to be concerned that estate agents that I am dealing with are recommending an internet conveyancing firm as opposed to a local Ingleby Barwick conveyancing practice?
+Should I be wary by brokers that I am dealing with are suggesting a nationwide conveyancing firm rather than a local Ingleby Barwick conveyancing practice?

-As with many professional services, often recommendations from family and friends can be extremely useful or valuable.
-Nevertheless there are many parties with a keen interest in a conveyancing deal; estate agents, mortgage brokers and banks may recommend lawyers to use.
-On occasion these solicitors might be known to one of the organisations as experts in their field, but sometimes there is an underlying financial incentive behind the endorsement.
-You are at liberty to choose your preferred conveyancer.
-Don't forget that some mortgage providers specify a panel list of lawyers you must use for the mortgage aspect of your conveyancing.
+As with lots of service providers, often suggestions from connections can be extremely useful or valuable.
+Yet there are numerous players in a conveyancing matter; estate agents, financial adviser and mortgage companies might all put forward conveyancers to choose.
+Sometimes the conveyancers might be known to one of the organisations as experts in their field, but occasionally there behind the scenes commercial relationship behind the recommendation.
+You have the discretion to appoint your own lawyer.
+However, bear in mind that most banks specify a panel list of conveyancers you have to use for the lender aspect of your conveyancing.

 My husband and I are novice buyers - agreed a price, yet the selling agent told us that the seller will only move forward if we appoint the agent's chosen lawyers as they are insisting on a ‘quick sale’.
 My instinct tells me that we should use a high street conveyancer accustomed to conveyancing in Ingleby Barwick